ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 The output from this should say that there are no changes.

-## Storing and accessing secrets with Azure KeyVault
+## Storing and accessing secrets with Azure Key Vault

-Before you set up the SQL Server resources, you are going to create an Azure KeyVault to store sensitive information.
+Before you set up the SQL Server resources, you are going to create an Azure Key Vault to store sensitive information.
 In this case it will store a single one secret that will be used by the application.

 Once again, it is just a matter of instantiating a new resource.
 In this case a `azure.keyvault.Vault`.
-The KeyVault resource needs the following resources to be set
+The Key Vault resource needs the following resources to be set

 * logical name - `getName("kv")`
 * `resourceGroupName` - the `name` of the __resourceGroup__ resource
-* `properties` - an object containing the KeyVault configuration
+* `properties` - an object containing the Key Vault configuration

 ```typescript
 const kv = new azure.keyvault.Vault(getName("kv"), {